codr7/gfoo/README.md

 Besides first class features described elsewhere in this document, the following types are provided.

 #### Bool
-All values have boolean representations; non-zero integers are true, empty strings and slices false etc.
+All values have boolean representations; non-zero integers are true, empty strings and stacks false etc.

 ```
   42 to-bool